Computing well-balanced spanning trees of unweighted networks: Methods

-For completeness, we also describe the depth-first search node traversal.
-While the breadth-first search algorithm processes nodes of a graph using a level order traversal, the depth-first search algorithm uses a preorder traversal.
+Other algorithms for computing a spanning tree include Sollin's algorithm, which can be seen as a combination of Prim's and Kruskal's approaches, Borůvka's algorithm and the depth-first search node traversal.
+While the breadth-first search algorithm processes nodes of a graph using a level-order traversal, the depth-first search algorithm uses a preorder traversal.
 This means that the only change required to the breadth-first search algorithm is to replace the queue of non-processed nodes $Q$ with a stack (line 2 in~\algref{bfs}).
-This is because the queue $Q$ operates on a first-in first-out basis, while a stack operates on a last-in first-out basis (lines 6, 8).
 The time complexity of the depth-first search algorithm is again $\cmp{m}$.